See All Jobs

 • Reiterate – you could close by briefly restating your enthusiasm for the role.

 CareerWise is Ireland’s leading specialist recruitment firm, based in Cork, Shannon, Galway, Mayo and Dublin – bringing together employers with the perfect employees.
 We specialise in the Engineering, Supply Chain, Science/Pharma, IT and Accounting industries in Ireland, and we look forward to working with you.
-Contact us online now or call us on +353 (0)21 206 1900 to arrange a consultation.
+Contact us online now or call us on +353 (0)21 206 1900 to arrange a consultatio

 Tags: